 Savoury food and snacks, fruit, biscuits, OTE sports nutrition (gels, flapjacks, energy drink), cake, water, squash and hot drinks.

-FEED-STATION SUPPLIES ARE NOT UNLIMITED i.e. they are not all you can eat buffets!
-All efforts have been made to provide all riders with sufficient sustenance to get you around the routes however stock cannot be guaranteed.
-Please take responsibly and consider your fellow riders who have yet to visit the feed-stations.
+FEED STATION SUPPLIES ARE NOT UNLIMITED i.e. they are not all you can eat buffets!
+All efforts have been made to provide all riders with sufficient sustenance, however, stock cannot be guaranteed.
+Please take responsibly and consider your fellow riders who have yet to visit the feed station.

 Please note that feed station supplies are not suitable for allergen suffers.

 PLATINUM – Sub 7hr GOLD – Sub 8hr SILVER – Sub 9hr BRONZE – 9hr+